 Tip: For Wordpress, there are plugins that make it easy to insert the 'subscribe' button in your WP blog.
 We recommend:

-Hint: If you are really good you will end up with one or more rules, a blog post and a link in your email
+Hint: If you the extra mile, you will end up with one or more rules + a blog post, and your email will need just a link to them.

 Whether you are converting an email to a blog post or writing it from scratch, always invite and instruct discussion.